-- A female is more likely to get hemorrhoids while pregnant
+- women are more likely to get hemorrhoids while pregnant

-- The likelihood of suffering from hemorrhoids increases as a person ages
+- the likelihood of developing hemorrhoids increases as a person ages

 When the veins around the anus or in the rectum are dilated (enlarged) or engorged with blood, the patient has hemorrhoids.

 - Pregnancy - they occur more commonly in pregnant women because, as the uterus enlarges, it presses on the vein in the colon, causing it to bulge.

 - Aging - hemorrhoids are most common among adults aged 45-65.
 This does not mean, however, that young people and children do not get them.

 - Chronic constipation - straining to move stool puts additional pressure on the blood vessels' walls.